smanolloff/vcmi-gym/README.md

 1. Branch out from latest `main` and organize your code changes there.
 1. Commit, push to your branch and submit a PR to `main`.

-### RL training contributions
+### Contributing with RL training

 If you have spare hardware and would like to help with this project, please
-<a href="mailto:smanolloff@gmail.com">reach out</a> so we can work together
+<a href="mailto:smanolloff@gmail.com">reach out</a> to me - together, we can
-on putting it to good use: e.g. for training new models (GPU-bound task), evaluating existing models (CPU-bound task), or creating and rebalancing new training maps (CPU and HDD-bound task).
+ponder on putting it to good use: e.g. for training new models (GPU-bound task), evaluating existing models (CPU-bound task), or creating and rebalancing new training maps (CPU and HDD-bound task).